 5. Bunch Elective Medical Expenses Into One Year

 Because uninsured medical expenses are deductible on federal tax returns only to the extent that they exceed 10% of your adjusted gross income (AGI), you stand a better chance of having enough to deduct if you group those expenses into a single year.
 In adding up your expenses, consider elective dental work, eyeglasses and contact lenses, insurance premiums that you personally pay for, health and long-term-care insurance, weight-loss and stop-smoking programs, and over-the-counter medical supplies such as hearing aid batteries.
-There is a temporary exemption from Jan.
+There was a temporary exemption from Jan.
 1, 2013 to Dec.
 31, 2016 for individuals age 65 and older and their spouses.
 If you or your spouse are 65 years or older or turned 65 during the tax year you are allowed to deduct unreimbursed medical care expenses that exceed 7.5% of your adjusted gross income.
-The threshold remains at 7.5% of AGI for those taxpayers until Dec.
+The threshold remained at 7.5% of AGI for those taxpayers until Dec.
 31, 2016.